 - 8 Analog inputs of which 6 can also be used as digital I/O for a total of up to 20 digital I/O

 - 5V Operation

 The small size allows you to place the Pro Mini directly into your breadboard circuit.
-The small size also makes the Pro Micro useful for putting down on a solder type breadboard for building into a permanent circuit.
+The small size also makes the Pro mini useful for putting down on a solder type breadboard for building into a permanent circuit.

 The main impact to achieve this minimalistic state, is not having a built-in USB port.
 That means that a USB to serial converter needs to be used during the programming phase to download new code.
 The upside is the board is not carrying around an unneeded USB circuit and the resulting space, cost and power draw when it will not be used in the final application.

 All the basic I/O of an Uno is still accessible on the Pro Mini.
 Most of these are available on the two rows of 1×12 header pins that can fit into a breadboard.
 There are a couple of exceptions.

 - Pins A4 and A5 which are also the I2C SDA/CLK pins are inside and offset from pins A2 and A3.
 To use these pins generally requires a header to be placed on the top side of the board.